commonhaus/foundation/CODE_OF_CONDUCT.md

 ---
 # The Commonhaus Foundation Code of Conduct

-The Commonhaus Foundation, and every project within it, needs a clear and enforced Code of Conduct (CoC) to foster a respectful and collaborative environment for all participants.
+The Commonhaus Foundation (CF), and every project within it, needs a clear and enforced Code of Conduct (CoC) to foster a respectful and collaborative environment for all participants.

 1. **[Contact Info](#contact-information)**: Defines channels for project issues, foundation-wide concerns, and escalations.
 2. **[Our CoC](#our-code-of-conduct)**: Adopts the Contributor Covenant v2.1 and outlines its scope and enforcement.